Who is Sahar?

 Nine Things to Keep in Mind before asking me to Review Your Book

 I am honoured by the hundreds of review requests received from authors, illustrators, publishers, publicists, and agents, reflecting your faith in me as a reviewer and, hopefully, your support of my blogs.
 I would love to help every single author who contacts me by writing a long review for each of the 50 or so review requests I get every week.
-But simple maths demonstrates that I could not be able to sustain a lifestyle that would enable me to help everyone, quite unfortunately.
+But simple maths demonstrates that I would not be able to sustain a lifestyle that would enable me to help everyone, quite unfortunately.